 For more information please email questions to email@example.com.

 Each year workshops are offered in locations around Connecticut.
 These workshops are open to the public and free to attend and are facilitated by published children's authors and illustrators and award winners of the New Voices in Children's Literature competition.
 The workshops provide potential entrants with guidance in preparing Tassy Walden Award submissions according to the entry requirements; provide insight into the standards of the children's book publishing industry; and answer questions about this field and writing and illustrating for an audience of children.
-Workshops for the 2015 competition are scheduled on:
+Workshops have been completed for this year's competition.

 The following winners or finalists have self-published their award-winning submission: J.M.
 Datillo, Cheryl Kling, Jason Marchi,.